algvr/ami-detection/tasks.md

       - different kinds of tables (color, illumination)
       - different kinds of walls
       - uniform color (something like https://unsplash.com/photos/gM8igOIP5MA; then use image editor to get same background in blue, red, white, ...)
+      - can take table/wall background images ourselves
+        - then use image editor to get same background in blue, red, white, ...
-      - look for public domain images to avoid licensing issues
+      - alternatively, look for public domain images to avoid licensing issues
         - https://www.publicdomainpictures.net/en/
         - https://unsplash.com/
   - images can have very different resolution; try to match that of common cameras